-The Snapmaker 2 is a new and improved version of its all-in-one 3D printer that also functions as a CNC and laser engraver.
+The Snapmaker 2 is a new and improved version of the popular 3-in-1 3D printer that also functions as a CNC and laser engraver.
 Let's review the specs and features.

 There are a number of worthy all-in-one 3D printers currently on the market, but few offer the insane modularity and low price point of the Snapmaker.

 Functioning as a 3D printer, CNC mill, and laser engraver, this digital fabrication tool instantly became a popular option for makers in need of a compact all-in-one machine.
 Priced at $799, the Snapmaker prides itself on having a sturdy all-metal frame and easily interchangeable modules.

 After raising over $2.2 million on Kickstarter in 2017, its no surprise that Snapmaker is returning to the crowdfunding platform to jumpstart production on its latest product: the Snapmaker 2.
 This time, it raised over $7.85 million – the most-funded technology campaign of all time on Kickstarter.

 Keeping modularity and functionality in the crosshairs, the Snapmaker 2 is a new all-in-one 3D printer that has an improved design, a freshly designed controller, and a slew of other features for each module.

 Considering that the company succeeded in bringing its latest product to the market, Snapmaker is sure to have some faithful customers waiting in the wings.

 How exactly is the Snapmaker 2 different from its predecessor?
 Let’s review the details that the manufacturer has shared thus far.